alexjoffroy/clean-my-slack/README.md

 ## Usage

 When one of your Slack channel becomes dirty, just run the following:

 ```
 cmsk clean -w <workspace> -c <channel>
 ```

 This will delete all messages from the channel, starting from the last.

-> Due to Slack API's limitation, the CLI will delete 1 message per second, not more.
+> Due to Slack API's throttle rate, the CLI could pause if you delete a lot of messages at once
-> If your Slack channel is very dirty, it can take a while before beeing clean again 😉